MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] Guaranteed principal protection.
 - [ ] A government-backed covenant for full return of capital.

-> **Explanation:** Real estate limited partnerships generally invest over multi-year horizons, focusing on earning rental (lease) income and capital appreciation, with no guarantee of principal.
+> **Explanation:**( Real estate limited partnerships generally invest over multi-year horizons, focusing on earning rental (lease) income and capital appreciation, with no guarantee of principal.)

----

 ### Are limited partnerships and offshore funds both commonly used in the alternative investments industry?